chrxr/IIIF-local-validator/readme.md

     validator('manifests/test1.json', 'more_results.txt')

-The example below would validate a folder of files, but only display the results in the console:
+The example below would validate a folder of files (defaulting to 'manifests' folder), but only display the results in the console:

     validator(folder=True)

 The example below would validate a folder of files, and return the results as a list of dictionaries:

         results = validator(folder=True, raw=True)

 When using as a module, you can also define an alternative folder path: